hugmanrique/P5Projects/README.md

-#P5Projects
+# P5Projects

-Personal projects made for fun available at [hugmanrique.me/p5/](hugmanrique.me/p5/).
+Personal projects made for fun available at one of my [GH Pages](https://hugmanrique.github.io/P5Projects/).

-##Instructions:
+## Instructions:
 When you enter the page, you will see a list of HTML files.
 Simply click on one and the sketch will be loaded automatically.

-##Donate:
+## Donate:
-If you think this work helped you, please consider donating at [hugmanrique.me/donar](https://hugmanrique.me/donar).
+If you think this work helped you, please consider donating at [hugmanrique.me/donate/](https://hugmanrique.me/donate/).

-##License:
+## License:
 This project is licensed under the MIT License.
 You can read all its details [here](LICENSE).